-The garden-to-plate chef that Hampton Manor has nabbed for its Supper Clubs.
+The garden-to-plate chef that Hampton Manor has nabbed for its supper clubs.

 ‘We [my Mexican girlfriend and I] went to a little restaurant in the north of Mexico the other day.
 It was remote, with no internet or telephone signal.
 It’s run by a local woman who gathers produce every morning with her friends and cooks what she finds on an open fire.
 Her food is served in wooden huts and consisted of corns and chillis that I’d never tasted before.
 These are the experiences I travel for.

 The street food in Mexico is an experience in itself.
 There’s corn on every street, with tacos, tortillas and the freshest fruits on the market.
-To offset the causal we went to a restaurant in Mexico City called Quintonil where we experienced fine dining interpretations of the Mexican specials.’
+To offset the casual we went to a restaurant in Mexico City called Quintonil where we experienced fine dining interpretations of the Mexican specials.’

 What are the food and hospitality experiences that have stood out for you across your whole career?